 - Don’t talk with anybody at the jail regarding the alleged allegations against you.
 This includes other inmates.

 - Once you bond out of jail, call an experienced and knowledgeable criminal defense lawyer.
-If you are unable to bond out, have a family member or friend contact an attorney to help you make bond.
+If you are unable to bond out, have a family member or friend contact a Family law attorney in Fort Worth to help you make bond.

 - Never consent to a search.
 If an officer asks permission to search your vehicle, home, hotel room, etc, politely decline the request.